SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 ### Cost analysis - What if you get an alert?

 It can be scary when you get an alert.
 Luckily, Azure has a nice tool for managing costs, called [Cost Analysis](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
-You can break down costs by various attributes e.g. resource group or resource type
+You can break down costs by various attributes (e.g. resource group or resource type).

 Using this tool helps identify where the problem lies, and then you can build a plan of attack for handling it.